Installation requires either of the following versions, based on your environment:

 Go to Local Policies -> User Rights Assignment.

 Double click on Log on as a service.
-This will open Local Security Settings where you will find all users who have access to the services are listed.
+This will open Local Security Settings where you will find all users who have access to the services.

 Click on the Add User or Group... button and add the user here.